IntelTakes/Hidden-Friends-Finder/README.md

 The program automates the search of friends of targeted profile based on facebook graph search method.

 ## Requirements
-It uses selenium headless webdriver.
+*Selenium headless webdriver.
 HFF checks for installation and installs webdriver if none found.

-Target profile must have at least one post and one comment or reaction visible publicly.
+*Target profile must have at least one post and one comment or reaction visible publicly.

-HFF works much better on accounts where friends list have privacy settings visibility - "only friends" (most cases).
+*HFF works much better on accounts where "friends list" visibility is set to - "only friends" (most cases).
 Privacy setting "only me" works as well but returns fewer accounts.

 ## Run:
 `$ python HFF.py`